akka/akka-management/docs/src/main/paradox/discovery/index.md

 mode networking, you can have all task instances of a given ECS service discover each other.
-If you're using this module for bootstrapping your Akka cluster that you'll do so by setting the value of `akka.cluster.bootstrap.contact-point-discovery.service-name` to that of the ECS service itself.
+If you're using this module for bootstrapping your Akka cluster that you'll do so by setting the value of `akka.management.cluster.bootstrap.contact-point-discovery.service-name` to that of the ECS service itself.

 Screenshot of two ECS task instances (the service name is